bairunnn/course-info-spring-2025/week07/README.md

 - [Assignment 02](https://github.com/Weitzman-MUSA-GeoCloud/assignment02)
 - Watch the [week 8 video](https://share.descript.com/view/Uw9egXI9m9T)
+  - Please note while watching this one that Google rebreanded Cloud Functions some time last summer (https://cloud.google.com/functions/docs/release-notes#August_21_2024).
+The new name is Cloud Run Functions, but it's the same product.
+Some parts of the interface may look different than in the video (particularly in the part around testing), but the functionality is the same.
 ## Resources

 ### URL Formatting (for APIs and other web requests)